-Mitigation measures during operation will be described in the subsequent development application for the main works.
-A comprehensive exhaust system is being designed for the Site in order to extract emissions and discharge them to atmosphere via dedicated discharge vents located on the roof of the building.
 Pollutant emissions may also be managed by minimising the pollutant reaching the atmosphere through filtration or treatment at source and temperature control.
 Operational controls are also recommended including cleaning and maintenance and regular waste removal and management and raw materials handling.

-- The CEMP is to include specific measures to manage dust, combustible emissions and odour from decomposing marine growth on piles; - The Operations Management Plan is to contain measures to monitor and manage odours from the site and to respond to complaints from surrounding land uses.
+- The CEMP is to include specific measures to manage dust, combustible emissions and odour; - Implement the mitigation and monitoring measures outlined in Section 6.4 of the Air Quality Report (Appendix 18); - The Operations Management Plan is to contain measures to monitor and manage odours from the site and to respond to complaints from surrounding land uses.

-7.15 Sediment and Erosion
+6.15 Sediment and Erosion